 The CLP series is perfectly suited to such applications, because the sensors’ height of construction is only 3 to 5 mm, depending on the size of the force washer.
 In addition, the sensors come with an integrated cable, since connectors cannot be accommodated due to the very low height of construction.
 Sensors are available for all thread sizes, from M3 to M14.
 The low height of construction requires that the force on the sensor surface be distributed as uniformly as possible.

-“I cannot accommodate a force washer, and a sensor based on strain gauges or a CFT transducer also require too much space.”
+“I cannot accommodate a force washer, and a sensor based on strain gauges also requires too much space.”